 As a Federal contractor, UIC is subject to regulatory requirements under the laws enforced by the Department of Labor's Office of Federal Contract Compliance Programs (OFCCP).
-The OFCCP enforces Executive Order 11246; Section 503 of the Rehabilitation Act of 1973; and the affirmative action provisions of Section 4212 of the Vietnam Era Veterans' Readjustment Assistance Act.
+The OFCCP enforces Executive Order 11246; Section 503 of the Rehabilitation Act of 1973; and the affirmative action provisions of Section 4212 of the Vietnam Era Veterans' Readjustment Assistance Act (VEVRAA).
 Collectively, these legal mandates prohibit discrimination and require Federal contractors and subcontractors to take affirmative action to ensure equal employment opportunities, without regard to race, color, religion, sex, national origin, disability, sexual orientation, gender identity, or status as a Vietnam era or special veteran.

 Executive Order 11246 prohibits federal contractors, subcontractors, and federally-assisted construction contractors and subcontractors with contracts that exceed $10,000, from discriminating in employment decisions on the basis of sex, sexual orientation, gender identity, race, color, religion, or national origin.
 It also requires covered contractors to take affirmative action to ensure equal opportunity is provided in all aspects of their employment.
 Covered supply & service contractors holding a contract of $50,000 or more must prepare a written annual affirmative action plan under EO 11246.